• Skip to primary navigation

 Use fresh peppermint in this Fresh Mint Ice Cream or this Mint Simple Syrup, which is amazing in cocktails!

-fresh thyme growing in a beige pot
+Fresh thyme growing in a beige pot.

 Fresh Thyme

 It is best to start these out as seedlings so you can have lots of this herb as quickly as possible.
-To cut off some thyme for a recipe, use kitchen shears to trim off what you need.
+To cut off some thyme for a recipe, use kitchen shears to trim what you need.

 Try using fresh thyme in my Air Fryer Cornish Game Hens recipe for a deliciously easy meal.

-fresh parsley on a cutting board
+Fresh parsley on a cutting board.

 Fresh Parsley (Curly Leaf or Flat Leaf)

 Add parsley to one of these delicious soup recipes for a delicious meal.
 I hope you are seeing the benefits of growing fresh herbs indoors:-).
-Fresh parsley adds great flavor to my Gluten Free Deli-Style Macaroni salad recipe.
+Fresh parsley adds flavor to my Gluten Free Deli-Style Macaroni salad recipe.

-Fresh oregano leaves in a wooden spoon
+Fresh oregano leaves in a wooden spoon.

 Fresh Oregano

 Oregano is known as an Italian herb.
 It is used a lot in Italian cooking and sauces.
 Oregano is both a culinary herb and a medicinal herb.
-Oregano loves the sun, so make sure it has a nice sunny windowsill.
+Oregano loves the sun, so ensure it has a nice sunny windowsill.
 Once the plant has grown about four inches tall, you can pinch the ends to keep it busy and avoid legginess.

 You will love the oregano flavor in this tasty Pasta Sauce with Meat recipe.
 Oregano is also a star in my Homemade Pizza Sauce recipe.

-a bunch of rosemary tied with a string.
+A bunch of rosemary tied with a string.

 Fresh Rosemary